mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 ### Application Layer approach

-In Application Layer approach, you have two layers: domain layer and application layer.
-The domain layer consist of the isolated modules we already discussed.
+In the Application Layer approach, you have two layers: domain layer and application layer.
+The domain layer consists of the isolated modules we already discussed.
 The application layer is responsible for tying the domain models into a full business flow.